Healthdirect Free Australian health advice you can count on.

 • your destination(s), length of stay and type of travel

-There may be other infections, unique to particular countries or regions, that are not covered in this list.
+There may be other infections, unique to countries or regions, that are not covered in this list.
 Your doctor can advise you of any other vaccinations you may need before you travel.

-FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.
+FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, vaccine clinics and other health services.

 How long before I travel should I see my doctor?